 AlkaSacred lands dedicated to the gods, in Lithuanian lore.
-On occassion, known as Alka, Alklha, Alklha, Alka or Arakho.
+Occasionally known as Alka, Alklha, Alklha, Alka or Arakho.

 Antero Vipunenread more »

 ApparasLapp forest spirits.
 These beings are said to be the souls of children who have been killed.
 They control the grass and the trees.
-Known as Apparas.
+Also called Apparas.

 ArcturusIn Finnish lore, a celestial archer.
 It is said that the world will come to an end when he shoots down the star Bcahje-naste.
-Also commonly called Arcturus.
+In some lore, occasionally referred to as Arcturus.

 Aurora Borealisread more »

 AusrineA Lithuanian fertility-god.
 In some accounts, Ausrine was the Morning Star with whom the moon god Meness had an affair.
-Occasionally identified as Ausrine, Latvian Auskelis or Latvian Auskelis.
+At times, called Ausrine, Latvian Auskelis or Latvian Auskelis.

 Boahje-nasteread more »

 Bohinavlleread more »

 Busi-urtThe Finnish spirit of the cornfields.
-Occasionally known as Busi-urt, Rice Mother or Rice Mother.
+At times, identified as Busi-urt, Rice Mother or Rice Mother.

 Cacce-halddeA Lappish water spirit.
-Occasionally known as Cacce-haldde, Cacce-jielle, Cacce-jielle, Kul, Cacce-olmai, Cacce-olmai, Finnish Vedenhaltija or Finnish Vedenhaltija.
+Identified as Cacce-haldde, Cacce-jielle, Cacce-jielle, Kul, Cacce-olmai, Cacce-olmai, Finnish Vedenhaltija or Finnish Vedenhaltija.

 Cacce-olmaiA Lapp water spirit: god of fishing.
-Sometimes identified as Cacce-olmai, Cacce-haldde, Cacce-haldde, Cacce-jielle, Kul or Finnish Vedenhaltija.
+Sometimes referred to as Cacce-olmai, Cacce-haldde, Cacce-haldde, Cacce-jielle, Kul or Finnish Vedenhaltija.

 CarmilhanA phantom ship.
 The legend surrounding this mysterious vessel is similar to the story of The Flying Dutchman.
-In some lore, occasionally known as Carmilhan, Klaboterman or Klaboterman.
+In some references, known as Carmilhan, Klaboterman or Klaboterman.

 Daughter of CreationA name for the Finnish goddess Ilmatar as 'Luonnotar'.
 In some accounts, referred to as Daughter of Creation, Luonnotar, Luonnotar, Ilmatar, Luojatar or Synnytar.

 DausosThe Lithuanian kingdom of the dead.
 It was said to be situated in the sky behind a very tall and slippery hill.
-Also commonly known as Dausos.
+Identified as Dausos.

 DeklaThe Latvian goddess of fate.
 Sister of Karta and Laima.
 In some accounts these three sisters act as the Latvian Fates.
-Also referred to as Dekla.
+Sometimes known as Dekla.

 DievasA Lithuanian sky god and fertility god.
-Identified as Dievas, Latvian Debestevs, Latvian Debestevs, Dievs, Lettish Dievs, Lettish Dievs or Debestevs.
+In some accounts, called Dievas, Latvian Debestevs, Latvian Debestevs, Dievs, Lettish Dievs, Lettish Dievs or Debestevs.

 Dogheadsread more »

 GanisA Lappish forest-spirit.
 This being takes the form of a beautiful maiden with a long tail who mates with mortals.
-Occasionally called Ganis, Gidne, Gidne, Kani, Kani, Kine or Kine.
+In some accounts, called Ganis, Gidne, Gidne, Kani, Kani, Kine or Kine.